BlueWhaleLab/GenSG/README.md

 </p>

 GenSG is a prototype benchmark for evaluating the systematic generalization (SG) capabilities of large language models (LLMs) from the generative perspective.
 Unlike most existing SG benchmarks that adopt a discriminative paradigm — where models parse or verify pre-constructed combinations of atomic elements — GenSG requires models to autonomously construct action sequences to achieve a high-level goal from atomic components.
 This generative formulation forces models to navigate an exponentially larger compositional search space ($O(N^{L_{max}})$), better reflecting real-world problem solving.
+The current prototype includes a resource scarcity setting as one illustrative test of systematicity; please refer to our paper for details.

 Our results reveal a striking gap: **for the same model, switching from discriminative to generative evaluation causes accuracy to drop by 2–5×**(e.g., Gemini 3.1 Pro: 92% → 52%, GPT 5.4: 78% → 23%, DeepSeek V3.2: 53% → 6%), while **average output length increases by 2–4×** (e.g., GPT 5.4: 5,521 → 23,117 tokens), demonstrating that the generative task is substantially harder and demands far greater reasoning effort.